 An Energy Manager (EM) performs an essential role in ensuring a company or organisation meets its energy, carbon and water reduction responsibilities within the context of wider sustainability imperatives – and the need for continual improvement.
 He/ she needs to be technically aware, numerate, have good communication skills both with senior management and energy end-users – and be keen to broaden and continually improve existing knowledge.

-The EMA has developed a training programme that equips individuals with the minimum knowledge needed to operate effectively as an Energy Manager in the workplace.
+The EMA has developed a training programme that equips individuals with the minimum knowledge needed to operate effectively as an Energy Manager in the workplace and achieve a professional status of an EMA Recognised Energy Manager.

-The LEC Stage 3 Training Programme is intended for Candidates who are
+The LEC 3 Training Programme is intended for Candidates who are:

 – interested to become energy managers and apprentices